tobozo/esp32-qemu-sim/README.md

 ### Partitions Address

-[Experimental] Optionally change the addresse for partitions.bin.
+[Experimental] Optionally change the address for partitions.bin.
 The other addresses are extracted form the partitions.csv file or guessed from the chip name

 ```yaml